15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 They do, however, require weekly grooming (at best) and brushing because of their fast-growing hair.

-This toy breed is one of our favourites – they have a beautiful double coat, but they have hair similar to that of humans, meaning they have a hypoallergenic coat.
+This toy breed is one of our favourites as they have a beautiful double coat, but they have hair similar to that of humans, meaning they have a hypoallergenic coat.

 The Shih Tzu will typically only shed when brushed, and even then, most of the hair should end up on the brush instead of on your floor.
-There’s some additional effort involved in keeping their hair neat and tidy, but their sweet disposition and friendly independent nature mean they’re usually more than willing to sit still for a grooming session and veterinary care.
+There’s some additional effort involved in keeping their hair neat, but their sweet disposition and friendly, independent nature mean they’re usually more than willing to sit still for a grooming session and veterinary care.

-Shih Tzus isn’t prone to drooling, either.
-The only caveat is that their long hair can be very absorbent and they’re messy drinkers.
-It’s best to keep Shih Tzu hair cut short unless you want them dragging their soaked beard around your house.
+Shih Tzus aren’t prone to drooling, either.
+The only caveat is that their long hair can be very absorbent, and they’re messy drinkers.
+It’s best to keep the Shih Tzu’s hair cut short unless you want them dragging their soaked beard around your house.

 Bichon Frise

-A cheerful little dog breed known for its soft and fluffy coat.
-Like the Shih Tzu, the Bichon has a double coat and great deal of energy.
+A cheerful low maintenance dog breed known for its soft and fluffy coat.
+Like the Shih Tzu, the Bichon has a double coat and a great deal of energy.
 However, instead of wavy hair, Bichon has a naturally curly, coarse topcoat.
-These tight curls mean that dog fur and dander are mostly contained aside from when the dog is brushed or bathed.
+These tight curls mean that dog fur and dander are mostly contained, aside from when the dog is brushed or bathed.

-The Bichon Frise is also not a big drooler, making it one of our best picks for dog owners intent on keeping a clean home and having a loyal couch buddy.
+The Bichon Frise is also not a big drooler, making it one of our best picks for low maintenance dogs for first time owners intent on keeping a clean home and having a loyal couch buddy.
 They do, however, require a significant amount of maintenance to keep their white coats clean.

 Whippet